Diseases Of Nerves And Muscles Essay Question And Answers

 Answer:

-Glossopharyngeal neuralgia
+Glossopharyngeal Neuralgia

-It refers to the pain occurring through the distribution of the glossopharyngeal nerve
+Glossopharyngeal Neuralgia refers to the pain occurring through the distribution of the glossopharyngeal nerve

-Glossopharyngeal neuralgia Etiology:
+Glossopharyngeal Neuralgia Etiology:

 • Abnormal blood vessels pressing on the glossopharyngeal nerve